lavary/laravel-menu/README.md

 {{ $MyNavBar->asUl() }}
 ```

-You can also access the menu via the menu collection:
+You can also access the menu object via the menu collection:

 ```php
 {{ Menu::get('MyNavBar')->asUl() }}